Oliver Winston Wanger

 Oliver Winston Wanger (born November 27, 1940) is a former United States district judge of the United States District Court for the Eastern District of California.

 Education and early career

 Born in Los Angeles, California, Wanger received a Bachelor of Science degree from the University of Southern California in 1963.
 From 1960 to 1967 he was a United States Marine Corps Reserve Sergeant.
-Wanger completed a Bachelor of Laws from the University of California, Berkeley, Boalt Hall School of Law in 1966.
+Wanger completed a Bachelor of Laws from the University of California, Berkeley, School of Law in 1966.
 He served as a deputy district attorney of Fresno County from 1967 to 1969, and an adjunct professor at Humphreys College Laurence Drivon School of Law from 1968 to 1969.

 San Joaquin College of Law

 In 1969, Wanger joined Fresno County Municipal Court Judge Dan Eymann and attorney John Loomis to found San Joaquin College of Law (SJCL) in Fresno, California.
 Wanger served as an adjunct professor at SJCL from 1970 to 1991 and served as Dean from 1980 to 1983.